ShahJinali/FusionAlgorithm/INSTALL.md

 13. Now , you are ready to use the software.

-# Compile and Run
+# Compile and Run the Project

-Refer doc/user_guide.md file to compile and run the software
+Refer doc/user_guide.md file to build and run the software